jaiarobotics/jaiabot/src/doc/markdown/page20_build.md

 ### After the pull request is merged

 Once the developer has completed his or her feature or bug fix, he or she puts a "pull request" up on Github to be reviewed by another member of the software team.
-The pull request is generally set to merge the feature branch (e.g. "my-new-feature-xyz") into the "master" branch (`1.y` in our case).
-After review (using the Github UI), the reviewer merges the pull request and this automatically triggers the CircleCI system to do a package build of the code.
+The pull request is generally set to merge the feature branch (e.g. "my-new-feature-xyz") into the "main" branch (`1.y` in our case).
+After review (using the GitHub UI), the reviewer merges the pull request and this automatically triggers the CircleCI system to do a package build of the code.
 These packages (.deb packages for installing on Ubuntu) are pushed the **continuous** repository on packages.gobysoft.org.
 At this point, they can be installed using `apt` onto any system with that repository installed:

 ```
 # add packages.gobysoft.org to your apt sources